 The erection of salt furnaces in Kanawha County beginning in 1797 provided the initial stimulus to coal mining.
-In 1810, the first commercial coal mine opened near Wheeling by Conrad Cotts for blacksmithing and domestic use.
+In 1810, Conrad Cotts opened the first commercial coal mine near Wheeling for blacksmithing and domestic use.
 In 1811, the first steamboat on the Ohio River burned coal.

 By 1817, coal began to replace charcoal as a fuel for several Kanawha River salt furnaces.
-Coal was used to heat the brine pumped from salt beds underneath the river.
-In the 1820s and 1830s, the growth of the salt industry led to the opening of a number of mines to supply furnace fuel.
+Coal was used to heat the brine from salt beds underneath the river.
+In the 1820s and 1830s, the growth of the salt industry led to the opening of several mines to supply furnace fuel.

 In 1840, total coal production for the State was about 300,000 tons, of which 200,000 tons were used in 90 Kanawha salt furnaces.
-Steamboats also consumed great quantities of coal and the rest was used by factories and homes in Wheeling.
+Steamboats also consumed great quantities of coal; factories and homes in Wheeling used the rest.

 More coal fields began to develop in the following two decades as demand increased to power factories, and fuel was needed for locomotives and steamships.

-The work was hard with miners using picks and shovels.
-The coal was then dug out, shoveled into baskets and sacks, and carried away.
+The work was hard, with miners using picks and shovels.
+The coal was dug out, shoveled into baskets and sacks, and carried away.
 Later, sleds, wheelbarrows, and carts came into use in deep mining, hauled by oxen, mules, goats, dogs, and sometimes men.

-Between 1840 and 1860 many coal companies were organized, and corporations were created to encourage financial investments.
-As early as the 1850s, immigrants from Wales, England, and Scotland were brought over to work in the coal mines.
+Between 1840 and 1860, many coal companies were organized, and corporations were created to encourage financial investments.
+As early as the 1850s, immigrants from Wales, England, and Scotland were brought to work in the coal mines.

-Afterward, the salt industry began to decline but the demand for coal continued due to the use of coal oil for lighting.
-In northern West Virginia, James Otis Watson, sometimes regarded as the father of the West Virginia coal industry, learned all he could about coal mining and in 1852 organized the Montana Mining Company.
+Afterward, the salt industry began to decline, but the demand for coal continued due to the use of coal oil for lighting.
+In northern West Virginia, James Otis Watson, sometimes regarded as the father of the West Virginia coal industry, learned all he could about coal mining and, in 1852, organized the Montana Mining Company.
 He was the first operator in West Virginia to ship coal by rail.
-Utilizing the Baltimore & Ohio Railroad, this marked a boom in the northern West Virginia coalfields.
+Utilizing the Baltimore & Ohio Railroad marked a boom in the northern West Virginia coalfields.